Primitivo / Tribidrag

 collection.
 Over the next two decades, Zinfandel became a

-popular table grape in the Northeast U.S. Although his son claimed that Agoston Harazsthy brought Zinfandel
+popular table grape in the Northeast U.S. Although Agoston Harazsthy's son claimed his father brought Zinfandel

-to California and mounted a large and largely successful publicity campaign that included falsified documents in order to prove it, records show that Massachusetts nurseryman Frederick Macondray1
+to California and also mounted a large and largely successful publicity campaign that included falsified documents in order to prove his case, records show that Massachusetts nurseryman Frederick Macondray1

 introduced zinfandel to California c.
 1852.
-Regardless, Zinfandel is now considered
+Regardless, Zinfandel was considered

 Nearly as versatile as chardonnay